 Up to $10.9 million, 2012-2017

 The Democratic Governance program provides support for electoral system strengthening and governance in Solomon Islands.
-The program provides strategic advisory support to the Solomon Islands Electoral Commission, twinning arrangements with the Australian Electoral Commission and surge support from the Australian Civilian Corps for election field and support staff resources.
+The program provides strategic advisory support to the Solomon Islands Electoral Commission, twinning arrangements with the Australian Electoral Commission and surge support from the Australia Assists program for election field and support staff resources.
 The program also provides media assistance to enhance the community's ability to engage with issues of democratic governance and voter awareness.